Falling Foss

 Falling Foss is a waterfall in the north-east section of the North York Moors National Park and a popular spot for walking.
-It is 5 mi from Whitby, and is on the Little Beck.
+It is about 5 mi south of Whitby, and a similar distance inland from Robin Hood's Bay.
+It is on the Little Beck, and accessible by walking from the May Beck.
 It is 67 ft high, and is the highest waterfall in the North York Moors.
+There is a tea garden adjacent to the waterfall.